 sudo systemctl status node_exporter

-You will see an output like this, showing you the status
+You will see an output like the following, showing you the status

 active (running)as well as the main PID of the application:

 ● node_exporter.service - Node Exporter

 Active: active (running) since Tue 2022-03-01 13:10:40 UTC; 11s ago

 If everything is working, enable Node Exporter to start upon boot.